zopefoundation/ZConfig/doc/zconfig.rst

   port)`` pair.
 The address is suitable for binding a socket.
   If only the port is specified, the default host will be returned for *hostname*.
 The default host is the empty string on all platforms.
-If the port is omitted, *None* will be returned for *port*.
+If the port is omitted, ``None`` will be returned for *port*.

 **inet-connection-address**
   An Internet address expressed as a ``(hostname, port)`` pair.
 The address is suitable for connecting a socket to a server.
-If only the port is specified, \code{'127.0.0.1'} will be returned for \var{hostname}.
+If only the port is specified, ``'127.0.0.1'`` will be returned for *hostname*.
 If the port is omitted, ``None`` will be returned for *port*.

 **integer**
   Convert a value to an integer.
-This will be a Python \class{int} if the value is in the range allowed by \class{int}, otherwise a Python
+This will be a Python :class:`int` if the value is in the range allowed by :class`int`, otherwise a Python :class:`long` is returned.
-  \class{long} is returned.

 **ipaddr-or-hostname**
   Validates a valid IP address or hostname.
 If the first